Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/templates/README_template.md

 | domains-dotted-format.list | DnsMasq          | UNIX     | [Download](https://hosts.ubuntu101.co.za/domains-dotted-format.list) |
 | ips.list                   | Any / Pi-Hole    | UNIX     | [Download](https://hosts.ubuntu101.co.za/ips.list)                   |

+---

 ## INSTALLERS, UPDATERS AND UNINSTALLER SCRIPTS

-**⚠️⚠️ WE DO NOT RECOMMEND THE USAGE OF THE HOSTS FILE INSIDE A WINDOWS MACHINE! ⚠️⚠️**
+**:warning::warning: WE DO NOT RECOMMEND THE USAGE OF THE HOSTS FILE INSIDE A WINDOWS MACHINE! :warning::warning:**

-**⚠️⚠️ WINDOWS USER ARE RECOMMENDED TO USE THE DNS SERVER INSTEAD ⚠️⚠️**
+**:warning::warning: WINDOWS USER ARE RECOMMENDED TO USE THE [DNS SERVER](#dns-server) INSTEAD :warning::warning:**

 | Linux                                                                                                                                                                | Windows                                                                                                                                             |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |